Please read our Covid-19 Guidelines

 - Most participants apply for grants to institutions, foundations, universities, government agencies, etc. in their country/province of origin to assist with funding their stay.

-- The Caetani Centre does not provide daily cleaning of the studios or rooms, or daily meals.
+- IMPORTANT: The Caetani Centre does not provide daily cleaning of the studios or rooms, or daily meals.
 Residents are expected to maintain their studio spaces and rooms, shared common areas of the kitchen, bathroom and other common areas in a clean, tidy and orderly manner, with respect for the other residents using the space.
 Failure to do so will result in additional cleaning fees deducted from the deposit.

 - Private one bedroom (queen-sized bed, clothes storage, desk with chair).